obada-foundation/obada.github.io/home-rohi.md

 </div>

 **Making Traceability Simple**
-Digital Product Passports (DPPs) simplify compliance, tracking, and sustainability for reused, refurbished, and recycled electronics.
+OBADA enables secure traceability for reused, refurbished, and recycled electronics with Digital Product Passports (DPPs).
+Our blockchain-powered platform simplifies compliance, tracking, and sustainability, helping shape the future of ITAD with transparency and accountability.

 [Learn More](#obada-an-industry-coalition)